brockn/hdfs-nfs-proxy/README.md

         <hostname of server running the proxy>:/   /mnt/hdfs   nfs4       rw,intr,timeo=600      0 0

+1. Choose binary:

+You can either build a binary are choose one of the pre-built snapshots.
+The snapshots are in snapshots/

-1. Build the package which includes dependencies.
-You need choose the appropiate hadoop version when building the package.
+Should you choose to build your own binary, You need choose the appropiate hadoop version when building the package.
 Examples below:

         0.20 Branch:
          CDH3u2: